Chapter 1. Introducing Istio Service Mesh

 6.4.2 Retries

-• By default, Istio will try a call and if it fails, will try 2 more times.
+- By default, Istio will try a call and if it fails, will try 2 more times.
 This default retry will only apply to certain situations.
 These default situations are typically safe to retry a request:

-1. connect-failure
+- connect-failure

-2. refused-stream
+- refused-stream

-3. unavailable (grpc status code 14)
+- unavailable (grpc status code 14)

-4. cancelled (grpc status code 1)
+- cancelled (grpc status code 1)

-5. retriable-status-codes (default to HTTP 503 in istio)
+- retriable-status-codes (default to HTTP 503 in istio)

-• Between retries, Istio will “backoff” the retry with a base of 25ms.
+value multiplied by the attempts must be lower than the overall request timeout (described in previous section).
+For example, an overall timeout of 1s and retry policy of three attempts with per retry timeout of 500ms won’t work.
+The overall request timeout will kick in before all of the retries get a chance. - Between retries, Istio will “backoff” the retry with a base of 25ms.
 This means for each successive retry, it will backoff (wait) until (25ms x attempt #) so to stagger the retries.
 At the moment this retry base is fixed, but as we will see in the next section we can make changes to parts of the Envoy API that are not exposed by Istio.

-• Request flow on retries when requests fail
+- Request flow on retries when requests fail

-• Thundering herd effect when retries compound each other
+- Thundering herd effect when retries compound each other

 6.4.3 Advanced retries

-• EnvoyFilter API: Just note that the EnvoyFilter API is a “break glass” solution.
+- EnvoyFilter API: Just note that the EnvoyFilter API is a “break glass” solution.
 Istio’s API in general is an abstraction over the underlying dataplane.
 The underlying Envoy API may change at any time between releases of Istio so be sure to validate any EnvoyFilter you put into production.
 Do not assume any backward compatibility here.

-• When a request reaches its threshold and timesout, we can optionally configure Envoy under the covers to perform what’s called “request hedging”.
+- When a request reaches its threshold and timesout, we can optionally configure Envoy under the covers to perform what’s called “request hedging”.
 With request hedging, if a request timesout, Envoy can send another request to a different host to “race” the original, timed-out request.
 In this the case if the “raced” request returns successfully, it’s response is sent to the original downstream caller.
 If the original request actually returns, but before the raced request returns, it will be returned to the downstream caller.

 6.5 Circuit breaking with Istio

-• In Istio we will use the connectionPool settings in a DestinationRule to limit the number of connections and requests that may be piling up when calling a service.
+settings in a DestinationRule to limit the number of connections and requests that may be piling up when calling a service.
 If too many requests pile up, we can short-circuit them (fail fast) and return to the client.

 6.5.1 Guarding against slow services with connection pool control